CUL 235S : Farm-to-Table and Sustainable Cuisine Practices

 Course Description

-Serves as an overview of sustainable harvesting techniques for plants and animals and the application of preservation techniques.
+Overview of sustainable harvesting techniques for plants and animals and the application of preservation techniques.
 Students will learn about the importance of sourcing seasonal foods as it relates to pricing, flavor and quality.
-Students will conduct harvesting techniques of plant based foods, and participate in the slaughtering process of animal based foods.
-Students will process the harvested items and conduct a diversity of preservation techniques to include canning, smoking, pickling, freezing, freeze-drying, dehydrating, etc. Students will execute a final harvest event for regional farmers and ranchers to celebrate the partnership with Cascade Culinary Institute and local sustainable agricultural partners.
+Students will conduct harvesting techniques of plant-based foods.
+Students will process the harvested items using a variety of preservation techniques such as canning, smoking, pickling, freezing, freeze-drying, dehydrating, etc. Students will execute a final harvest event for regional farmers and ranchers to celebrate the partnership with Cascade Culinary Institute and local sustainable agricultural partners.

 Course learning outcomes